Hart Mountain Antelope Refuge

 The open terrain of the refuge provides a great opportunity for hiking but trails are not maintained.
 However, two-track and dirt roads can be used instead of established trails.

-The hikes to DeGarmo Canyon, Barnhardi Cabin, and Warner Pick begin from the south end of the Hot Springs Campground.
+Popular hikes include those to DeGarmo Canyon, Barnhardi Cabin, and Warner Peak, which start from the south end of the Hot Springs Campground.

-Hike to one of the most significant petroglyph's sites in Oregon - Petroglyph Lake.
-There are about 65 petroglyph panels along the western rim of the lake.
-Rock arts represent animals, people, and abstract figures including circles, lines, and waves.
+For a unique experience, hike to Petroglyph Lake, one of Oregon’s most significant petroglyph sites.
+The lake features about 65 petroglyph panels along its western rim, depicting animals, people, and abstract figures such as circles, lines, and waves.

 The Petroglyph Lake Trailhead is located on Hart Mountain Road, 1 mile northeast of the Refuge Visitor Center.
-From the trailhead at sigh "Petroglyph Lake", hike 1.6 miles to the lake.
+From the trailhead marked "Petroglyph Lake," it’s a 1.6-mile hike to the lake.

 GPS (Petroglyph Lake Trailhead): N 42°33.371' W 119°40.316' | 42.556182, -119.671925